 Earn a Ph.D.
-In Finance And Learn From And Work With Top Faculty Members
+In Business and a Major Concentration in Finance And Learn From And Work With Top Faculty Members

-The Ph.D. in Finance at Rice University prepares doctoral graduates to be superior classroom instructors and research scholars in financial economics upon graduation.
+The Ph.D. in Business and a Major Concentration in Finance at Rice University prepares doctoral graduates to be superior classroom instructors and research scholars in financial economics upon graduation.

 Our emphasis on research productivity, collaboration and collegiality is reflected in the students’ high completion rate in the program and the faculty’s commitment to the success of their students.